MrPrattASH/Game_Design_In_Construct_3/module_3_on_rails_shooter_and_integers/README.md

 This tutorial will step you through working with integers, and random integers, in the context of a Z axis "on rails" shooter, similar to those that you see in arcades.
 Take a look at the finished .c3p file before getting started, to see what you'll be making.

 **Note**
-- All Red code-groups you will not need to edit.
+- All yellow code-groups you will not need to edit.
+They provide base functionality, and are not necessary to modify.

 ## 1. Spawn an asteroid sprite on the ship layer every random seconds